 Note that the first method (metadata import) is meant to allow you to bring commercial sound library metadata into The Well and/or to share or synchronize libraries with your colleagues.
 The second method (audio import) is meant to tame an unstructured set of audio files (whose filenames are nevertheless decent descriptions) into a set of structured folders within The Well that look and act like commercial libraries.

 Once you have set up your sound effects in The Well, you can use it to 1) search for sounds based on description, 2) mark the ones you want, and 3) export them to a folder:

 1Search much like you would on Google.
 Type multiple words to perform an “AND” search (descriptions containing all the words are displayed: “this” and “that”).
 Or you can lead words with a slash “/” to perform an “OR” search (to find both /this OR /that).
 Lead a word with a minus “-” to exclude descriptions containing that -word.
 Use quotes to find that whole “word” only (no partial matches), or around a phrase to find “that phrase” (instead of the words that make up that phrase).
 Or use any combination of the above techniques.

 2Play back the sounds you find and place a checkmark next the ones you want to export.
 The Well is able to play back many file types, and will search for the correct file type if the wrong one was set: just hit Play.
 The Well figures it out.

 3Export the sound effects to any folder.
-Exported audio files will have names constructed in a way that tells you which personal or commercial library the files came from.
-In addition, you can add a custom text label to the beginning of the file names of an exported set.
+By default, exported audio files will have names constructed in a way that tells you which personal or commercial library the files came from.
+In addition, you can add a custom text label (Export Prefix) to the beginning of each exported file’s name, as well as optionally organize the exported files in subfolders named after the prefix.
 Licensing information tags can also be added to the ends of the file names.
-Just tick the boxes in the export section to turn these options on or off.
+Explore the buttons in the export section to turn these options on or off.

 How does it work?